Learning in Quantum Common-Interest Games and the Separability Problem: Quantum Common-Interest Games and the BSS problem

 For a classical game, if $(x,y)$ is a Nash equilibrium, every pure strategy that is played by Alice with positive probability is a best response to $y$, i.e., for each $i$ with $x_i > 0$ we have $(Ay)_i=x^TAy$, and similarly for Bob.
-We now prove the analogous statement for quantum CIG games.
+We shall prove the analogous statement for quantum CIGs using the notion of the minimal face.